ono-midori/ono-midori.github.io/techs/zguide.md

 ### Handling Interrupt Signals

 Realistic applications need to shut down cleanly when interrupted with Ctrl-C or another signal such as SIGTERM.
-By default, these simply kill the process, meaning messages won’t be flushed, files won’t be closed cleanly, and so on.
+By default, these simply kill the process, meaning messages won't be flushed, files won't be closed cleanly, and so on.

 Here is how we handle a signal in various languages: